thedynamiclinker/sudocode/root/bin/sleep.md

 0: You're already kind of a member of some of those groups.
 Remember?
 The μ & λ people.
 That's our tribe.
 You're at least a little bit of both of those.

-1: Yeah I know but it doesn't feel the same.
+1: Yeah I know, but it doesn't feel the same.

 0: Same as what?